Esri/offline-editor-js/doc/howtouseeditlibrary.md

 The `edit` library allows a developer to extend a feature layer with offline editing support.
 You can combine this functionality with offline tiles.
 For a complete list of features consult the [OfflineFeaturesManager API doc](offlinefeaturesmanager.md).

-**Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app. `ofline.mins.js` is another 3rd party library for detecting if the browser is online or offline.
+**Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app's require contstructor.
+Be sure to include `ofline.mins.js` which is a 3rd party library for detecting if the browser is online or offline.

 The pattern for how we include the tiles and edit library within the `require` statement is called generic script injection.
+Note that we do assign any of the editing or tile libraries an alias name.
+For example, we specified the mobile path "esri/map" and we gave it an alias called "Map."
+But, we did not do the equivalent for `offline-tiles-based-min.js` or `offline-edit-min.js`.

 ```html
 	<script src="../vendor/offline/offline.min.js"></script>